Specialist Intensive Care – Dual Trained Specialists welcome

 Southern District Health Board

-As we develop our refurbished ICU at Dunedin Hospital, we have opportunities for Specialist Intensivists, including those with a dual training specialty interest in any of the following areas; Anaesthesia; Respiratory; Nephrology or Emergency Medicine.
+As we develop our refurbished ICU at Dunedin Hospital, we have opportunities for Specialist Intensivists with a subspecialty interest in one of the following areas; Anaesthesia, Respiratory or Cardiology.

 Depending upon the additional specialty you hold, such as respiratory, nephrology, emergency medicine or anaesthesia, we will negotiate the FTE you have with the other Service.
 You will be expected to undertake a full share of the Intensive Care on-call roster with other members of the team.
-Other duties include participation in teaching and supervision of junior doctors, nurses and medical students, team ward rounds, quality and safety activities, audit and clinical review meetings.
+Other duties include participation in team ward rounds, quality and safety activities, audit and clinical review meetings.
 Additional payment is made for clinical duties outside of regular hours, in negotiation with the Southern District Health Board.

 Candidates who are not currently registered with the New Zealand Medical Council should be aware that from 1 November 2017 it will be the requirement of the NZ Medical Council that your qualifications are approved through EPIC.
 If you have a commitment to working in New Zealand it is highly recommended that you start this process as soon as possible so as to allow your subsequent registration to be undertaken in a timely fashion.
 For more information please visit MCNZ website re primary source verification EPIC FAQ page FAQ page